flymia/SpotCurrent/README.md

 # SpotCurrent BETA
-This simple bash script allows you to get the current spotify-song playing and put it into OBS.
+This simple bash script allows you to get the current Spotify song playing and put it into OBS.

 ## Installation
 ### Tutorial